Utah State Aggies football: Utah

 The Battle of the Brothers refers to the rivalry between Utah State and Utah.
-The two teams have a long-running football series, which, at 112 games, is tied for the seventh most-played rivalry in the Division I FBS football.
+The two teams have a long-running football series, which, at 113 games, is tied for the seventh-most-played rivalry in Division I FBS football.
 The Battle of the Brothers is the oldest FBS Division I college football rivalry in the United States between two public universities in the same state.
-Both programs played the first game in their respective histories against each other in Logan on November 25, 1892, which game the Aggies won 12–0.
-The two teams played every year from 1944 to 2009, but the series took a two-year hiatus for the 2010 and 2011 seasons.
-On September 7, 2012, the Aggies snapped the 12-game losing streak beating Utah 27–20 (OT) in Logan.
+Both programs played the first game in their respective histories against each other in Logan on November 25, 1892, which the Aggies won 12–0.
+The two teams played every year from 1944 to 2009, but the series took a two-year hiatus in 2010 and 2011.
+On September 7, 2012, the Aggies snapped the 12-game losing streak, beating Utah 27–20 (OT) in Logan.
 The game was not played in 2014.
 The series continued in 2015 at Rice-Eccles Stadium, with Utah winning 24–14.
-Since then, no future games have been scheduled.
+Utah and Utah State agreed to renew the series with the next game to be played in Logan, Utah in 2024.

+The meaning of "Battle of the Brothers" refers to the close connectivity, friendship, and mutual respect between the two official flagship universities of the state of Utah: Bigger Brother (Utah) and Little Brother (Utah State) -- having deep respect for each other, but "fighting like brothers".